henrythemes/jekyll-bootstrap-theme/denovo/1511/exercises/denovo_validation.md

  The AV_Exercise folder in your home contains the following elements:

-- **00_tools**: set of useful tools and commands to facilitate your work.
+- **tools**: set of useful tools and commands to facilitate your work.
-- **01_data**: data, Paired End reads in the folder PE (in standard format) and Mate Pair reads in the folder MP_rc (they have been reverse complemented as software we will use expect all pairs to be innies -><-)
+- **data**: data, Paired-End reads in the folder PE (in standard format) and Mate-Pair reads in the folder MP_rc (they have been reverse complemented as software we will use expect all pairs to be innies --><--)
-- **02_assemblies**: de novo assemblies for *ABySS*, *Allpaths-LG*, *MaSuRCA* (a.k.a.
-MSR-CA), *SOAPdenovo*, *Velvet*. **Note**: In case you want to run the exercise on your own de novo assembly you must first of all rename all the contigs (Reapr wants all contigs in a form similar to ">contig_NUM").
+- **assemblies**: de novo assemblies for *ABySS*, *Allpaths-LG*, *MaSuRCA* (a.k.a.
+MSR-CA), *SOAPdenovo*, *Velvet*. **Note**: In case you want to run the exercise on your own de novo assembly you must first rename all the contigs (REAPR wants all contigs in a form similar to ">contig_NUM").
 Use the script `~/AV_Exercise/00_tools/rename_assembly_contigs.pl --assembly ORIGINAL_SEQ > RENAMED_SEQ`
-- **03_eval**: first evaluation step, i.e., standard assembly statistics.
+- **01_assembly_statistics**: first evaluation step, i.e., standard assembly statistics.
-- **04_align**: reads alignments (PE and MP) against the assemblies, this is a required step for further analysis.
+- **02_read_mapping**: reads alignments (PE and MP) against the assemblies, this is a required step for further analysis.
 Command `run_alignments.sh` allows you to generate all the alignments.
-This is time consuming (it takes 34 minutes), so you are encouraged to use the comand `run_soflinkAlignments.sh` that creates softlinks to pre-computed alignments and runs "only" PicardTools (it takes less than 2 minutes).
+This is time consuming (it takes 34 minutes), so you are encouraged to use the comand `run_softlinkAlignments.sh` that creates softlinks to pre-computed alignments and runs "only" PicardTools (it takes less than 2 minutes).
-- **05_QA_tools**: In this folder we will execute and play around with QA-tools, a set of useful tools to asses assembly complexity/quality.
+- **03_QA_tools**: In this folder we will execute and play around with QA-tools, a set of useful tools to asses assembly complexity/quality.
 The command runQA_tools.sh executes the command.
+- **04_KAT**: Here we'll take another look at KAT, a toolset for kmer analysis which can be used both for pre-assembly QC, and post-assembly validation.
-- **06_FRCbam**: In this folder we will execute and play around with FRCbam a tool to rank de novo assemblies obtained with different assemblers.
+- **05_FRCbam**: In this folder we will execute and play around with FRCbam a tool to rank de novo assemblies obtained with different assemblers.
-- **07_REAPR**: In this folder we will execute and play around with Reapr a tool to rank and correct assemblies.
+- **06_REAPR**: In this folder is scripts to try out REAPR - a tool to rank and correct assemblies.
 As this tool is slower than the others (37 minutes to evaluete all 5 assemblies) you will find the results already computed (some partial large files have been deleted to avoid the transfer of large files).
 - **07_CEGMA**: results from CEGMA.
-THis tool is extremely slow and unstable so we will only look at the results
+This tool is extremely slow and unstable so we will only look at the results

 For each assembler contig (*ctg*) and scaffold (*scf*) sequences are present.
 We will use _only_ scaffolds but everything we say can be done on contigs too.

 ### Setting up the working enviorment

-Now all the data you need is in your home folder, in the `AV_Exercise` directory.
+Now all the data you need is in your home folder, on `glob`, in the `AV_Exercise` directory.
 You still need a lot of tools though.

 Setting up the working the environment (i.e., be sure that all the needed tools are available on the command line) is the first and probably most important step.